Untitled

 5. Dubertret L, Zalupca L, Cristodoulo T, Benea V, Medina M, Fantin S, Lahfa M, Pérez P, Izquierdo I, Arnaiz E. Once-daily rupatadine improves the symptoms of chronic idiopathic urticaria: a randomised, double-blind, placebo-controlled

 study.
 2007.
-In press.

 6. Gimenez-Arnau A, Pujol RM, Ianosi S, Kaszuba A, Malbran A, Poop G, Donado E, Perez I, Izquierdo I, Arnaiz E. Rupatadine in the treatment of chronic idiopathic urticaria: a double-blind, randomized, placebo-controlled multicenter